|

 such resources.

-determines Scottish share of total UK public expenditure
+that determines Scottish share of total UK public

 A major step towards providing good quality, flexible